vtex/styleguide/react/components/EXPERIMENTAL_useCheckboxTree/README.md

 ### Handling disabled items

-The disabled items are controlled by the `isDisabled` function, that receives an item as callBack.
+The disabled items are controlled by the `isDisabled` function, that receives an item as param.
 In the following example, an item should be disabled if the quantity is below 1.

 ```js
 const useCheckboxTree = require('./index.tsx').default